tadaszelvys/server-library/doc/component/exception.md

 # Advanced

-## Error Redirect Uri
+## Error Uri Parameter

-Your authorization server may provide pages containing error descriptions.
+Your authorization server may provide pages containing human readable error descriptions.
-You can add an `error_uri` parameter for all returned error or a certain type of them.
+You can add the `error_uri` parameter for all returned error or a certain type of them.

 To do so, you just have to extend the class `OAuth2\Exception\ExceptionManager` and override the method `getUri`.
-If this method returns an URI, the `error_uri` parameter will be set.
+If this method returns a string, the `error_uri` parameter will be set.

 The following example shows you how to define an error URI for bad request errors only: